Preparation time: 30 min. plus 1 hour chilling

 - 1 cup (225 g) cubed feta cheese

 Squid: Put the squid in a saucepan, add the wine and enough water to barely cover it.
 Add salt, pepper, garlic cloves, red pepper flakes, bay leafs and parsley springs.
 Bring to a boil, cover and cook it for 1-2 minutes or until squid turns from its fresh, slightly bluish tinge to a white opaque.
-Discard garlic cloves, bay leaf and parsley springs.
+Discard garlic cloves, bay leaf and parsley sprigs.
 Drain and chill the squid.
 A note of caution: Do not overcook the squid, it will get tough and rubbery.

 Salad: Heat 2 tablespoon olive oil in a saucepan over moderate heat and sauté peppers and garlic just until peppers begin to soften.
 Cool them and add them to the squid together with all remaining ingredients.
-Make a vinaigrette with the lemon juice, vinegar and extra virgin olive oil.
+Make a vinaigrette with the lemon juice, vinegar, and extra-virgin olive oil.
 Add salt and pepper to taste and pour over the squid salad.
 Mix well and adjust taste if necessary.
 Let it chill for at least one hour.

 Assembly: Put the squid and salad in a serving bowl, mixing them gently.